 4:55-5:00pm.
 The President met with Senator Paula Hawkins (R-Florida); Marilyn Mennello, personal friend of Senator Hawkins and presentor of a piece of Cybis sculpture; Joseph W. Chorlton, President Cybis Porcelains, Trenton, New Jersey; David Swanson, Special Assistant for Legislative Affairs.
 The purpose of the meeting was to present the President with a piece of Cybis sculpture, entitled “The Elephant” presented by Ms. Mennello.

-In the photo, Sen. Hawkins stands next to the President as Mrs. Mennello looks on.
+In the photo, Senator Hawkins stands next to the president as Mrs. Mennello looks on.

 The very first Cybis elephant, however, was the Woodlands Elephant Scene from the 1950s.
 No photo is available but it was probably in color and glazed, much like the Woodlands Bear Scene shown in Bulls and Bears.

 Other African wildlife found their way into the Cybis zoo as well.
-This is Baby Rhino ‘Monday’ from 1985 who is 4.5” high and 7” long, a nonlimited edition that sold for $110 in 1988.
-During the mid-1990s he was given the subtitle “After the Party” for on several pricelists.
+This is Baby Rhino ‘Monday’ from 1985 who is 4.5” high and 7” long, a nonlimited edition that sold for $85.
+During the mid-1990s he was given the subtitle “After the Party” on several price lists.
+Designed by Susan Eaton.

-Two years later (1987) Cybis introduced the variation Baby Rhino ‘Love is Blind’ who sports a blue rosette and a red heart embossed with “Love me”, for $130.
-He eventually sold for $175.
+Two years later (1987) Cybis introduced the variation Baby Rhino ‘Love is Blind’ who sports a blue rosette and a red heart embossed with “Love me” for $130.

 This is Hippo ‘T.G.I.F.’
 (Thank Goodness It’s Friday) from 1986, a nonlimited edition issued at $95.
-He is 5” tall.
+He is 5” tall and was designed by Susan Eaton.
+Notice too that, unlike the two retail versions, he is realistically painted: In nature, hippos are grey.
+There is no such thing as a (real) white hippopotamus.
 Having done a ‘Monday’ animal the year before, Cybis of course produced a companion piece for Friday!
 On a 1993 price list he was offered together with Rhino ‘Monday’ for a discounted price of $250 for the pair; by the mid 1990s such combo-offers were eliminated.

-This mid-1990s variation was titled Hippo, Baseball Fan ‘Play Ball’.
+This spinoff was titled Hippo, Baseball Fan ‘Play Ball’.
 He is probably between 5.5” and 6” high due to the cap add-on.
 His issue price was $195.
+For some unknown reason this piece was temporarily drafted into a ‘New Jersey Collection‘ during the 1990s.

-And last we have Three Little Pigs although not, apparantly, intended to be of the fairytale kind.
-Introduced in 1989, this piglet trio is 3.75” high and retailed for $225 in 1993.
-Pieces actually created in 1989 will have the special 50th Anniversary stamp.
+And last we have Three Little Pigs although not, apparently, intended to be of the fairytale kind.
+Introduced in 1990, this piglet trio is 3.75” high and retailed for $195.

 Cybis produced several different sheep/lambs although one of them has been known by two different names.

-The Two Lambs were produced between 1960 and 1963 as well.
+The Two Lambs were likewise produced between 1960 and late 1962.
 As shown above they are 5.5” high including the wood base.
-The lamb itself is the same one that appears as part of the 1950s nativity sculpture called Pillar of Families.
+The lamb mold was part of the 1950s nativity sculpture called Pillar of Families.
 That nativity piece continued to be made until 1964.

-After the 1960s lamb retirements there were none in the Cybis line until 1979’s Lamb ‘Mandy’ which was issued as a separate companion piece to Little Bo Peep who is seen in Nursery Rhymes.
+After those early lamb retirements there were none in the Cybis line until 1979’s Lamb ‘Mandy’ which was issued as a separate companion piece to Little Bo Peep who is seen in Nursery Rhymes.
 This lamb’s issue price was $90 and she was retired to pasture, along with Bo Peep, in 1982 at $125.
-She is 4.5” high.
+She is 4.5” high and was designed by Susan Eaton.

 Although the 1981 nursery rhyme piece Baa Baa Black Sheep includes a black sheep (naturally!), Cybis also produced a separate 3.5” high companion sculpture white sheep during the same year.
 The only difference between the two sheep is a slight difference in head position: The black sheep is looking slightly upward while the white sheep is not.
 Other than that they are from the same mold.